tbxiao/chauff.github.io/_posts/2016-05-20-subdocument-timestamping.md

 <img src="../img/wayback-tudelft.png" width="600px">

-The URL *http://tudelft.nl* tends to be crawled once a day, and between July 1997 and May 2016 it has been crawled a total of 1,599 times (these are the historic versions we base our analysis on).
+The URL *http://tudelft.nl* tends to be crawled once a day, and between July 1997 and May 2016 it has been crawled a total of 1,599 times - these are the historic versions we base our analysis on.

 Lets look at two specific insights (there are many more in the paper) from our work.
 First, **how severe is this issue of multiple creation times actually**?
 Well, see for yourself: